 This may be a bit of a disappointment to some, but when it comes to long-term sustainable weight loss, you need to exercise and have a sensible diet.
 Plus weight loss is not a sprint to the finish line or embarking on risky crash diets that do more harm than good.

 The other benefits, improved skin, lowered cholesterol, and reduced risk of heart disease may not be as glamorous as the weight loss promise, but they are probably more effective, and better for you long term.
-The evidence is a lot stronger here, and if you are very overweight or obese then taking Ultra Omega could be beneficial.
+The evidence is a lot stronger here, and if you are very overweight or obese then taking Ultra Omega Burn could be beneficial.

 You might be wondering, whether instead of taking Ultra Omega Burn you just try to increase your Palmitoleic acid through your diet.
 But this may not be such a good idea.
 As Professor Ebru Erbay (lead researcher in the study on Palmitoleate acid reducing atherosclerosis) says in an article for Harvard Magazine:

 Palmitoleic acid is often found in foods (such as macadamia nuts) that also contain Palmitate, a “bad” fat that can override the benefits of the Palmitoleic acid.
 This is one theory as to why there are so many conflicting results from studies into Palmitoleic acid.
 So taking a supplement that is made up of Palmitoleic acid (such as Ultra Omega) will provide you the benefits we mentioned, without any of the side effects.

-At the end of the day, Ultra Omega comes with an iron clad 365-day money-back guarantee by its manufacturer, Nutra Active.
+At the end of the day, Ultra Omega Burn comes with an iron-clad 365-day money-back guarantee by its manufacturer, Nutra Active.
 Which means that if you do try it, and are not completely satisfied with the results you can return it for a full refund.
 So, what do you have to lose?